Understanding Gyroscopic Precession In RC Helicopters

 Yes, rotor systems, even on our little RC helis are extremely complex, complicated & dynamic.

 The misconception is that a helicopter rotor behaves like a gyroscope.
-Not really, especially in the full size world where rotor RPM is too slow to have much gyroscopic effect.
+Nope!

-Rotor systems actually behave more like a spinning pendulum.
-The blades oscillate up and down through each rotation with cyclic, and like a pendulum, the blades are in dynamic flap resonance that is out of phase from where the cyclic force was applied.
+Rotor systems actually behave like a pendulum.
+The blades oscillate up and down through each rotation with cyclic inputs, and like a pendulum, the blades are in dynamic flap resonance that is out of phase from where the cyclic force was applied.

 The video below shows this pretty well.
 Best to turn the playback speed down to 0.25 in the settings icon so you can see how the blade doesn't reach peak amplitude / peak flap (using the horizon as a gauge) until about a quarter rotation after achieving maximum pitch angle.
 This is blade flap resonance phase lag.